yoichitgy/hugo_yoichitgy/content/post/2015-08-13-dependency-injection-framework-for-swift-simple-weather-app-part1.md

 ## Requirements

-- Xcode 7 (beta)
+- Xcode 7
 - OpenWeatherMap API key
 - CocoaPods 0.38 or later

-We are going to use Xcode 7 although it is still beta.
-It is beta 6 at the timing of writing this blog post.
-Xcode 7 supports `@testable import` to access `internal` types, functions or properties in unit test targets.

-Also, we will use [OpenWeatherMap](http://openweathermap.org) for a free API to get weather information.
+We will use [OpenWeatherMap](http://openweathermap.org) for a free API to get weather information.
 [Sign up](http://home.openweathermap.org/users/sign_up) and get a free API key.

 To install Swinject and some frameworks, we will use [CocoaPods](https://cocoapods.org).